wasita/wasita.github.io/src/lib/blog/what-aerial-arts-has-taught-me.md

 Reflecting on this now, I'm reminded of research on how people learn to coordinate through shared procedural abstractions.
 In particular, [McCarthy et al. (2021)](https://arxiv.org/abs/2107.00077) found that when people repeatedly collaborate on a physical assembly task, they naturally begin to develop increasingly concise instructions by grounding language in shared, task-relevant conceptual structures.
 Over time, they form ad-hoc conventions that compress complex procedures into higher-level abstractions.
 That dynamic felt deeply familiar: K and I started with careful, explicit instructions, then gradually built up a shared vocabulary, rooted in mutual experience, that enabled seamless, efficient coordination.
 Our “Tweedle Dee” wasn't just a name; it was a scaffold for joint understanding and collaborative movement.
 It was also creative expression that neither of us could have achieved alone.

 ![group photo](/images/aerial_group_photo.jpg)
 _A group photo of the aerial club from our water-themed show.
-K and I performed a "mermaid pirate love story" which you watch [here](https://www.youtube.com/watch?v=77QowxvQCk4)_.
+K and I performed a "mermaid pirate love story" which you can watch [here](https://www.youtube.com/watch?v=77QowxvQCk4)_.

 ## An interdisciplinary community of misfits